 Childs pose is such a great pose.

-It helps to relieve tension in the neck, the back, and the hips.
+It helps to relieve tension in the neck, back, and hips.
 It also gently stretching the hips, hamstrings, and ankles.

 This pose is great if you’ve had a particularly stressful day.
 Sink into Child’s Pose and rest for about 5 minutes following your breathing as it flows in and out.